Peeyush-Vatsa/LittleLemon/README.md

 ## Paths:
  - /restaurant/menu
- - /restaurant/booking/tables/ (Need to be authenticated and should be empty)
+ - /restaurant/booking/tables/ (Needs to be authenticated and should be empty)